antchatz/Hello-World/README.md

 # Hello-World
 First test repository!
-we are looking forward to learnining git and github Happy new year 2020!!
+We are looking forward to learning git and github Happy new year 2020!!